Understanding Hip Pain: Causes and Treatments

 Hip Muscle Strains

 You can get muscle strains in your hip area when you overstretch or tear your muscles or tendons.
+Always warm up before heavy muscle work and do not overexert yourself to prevent muscle fatigue.

 Hip Muscle Strain Symptoms